magiclen/node-int64/README.md

 In JavaScript, the length of type `number` is 64 bits.
 A `number` can be used to represent an IEEE-754 double-precision number or a 53-bit integer.

-NOTICE: N-API is a new experimental feature in Node.js 8.

 ## Installation

 Run `npm i` or `npm install` to install.